seirana/WESscDRS/README.md

 ## Installing dependencies
 WESscDRS needs some extra software to run:
 ### step 1: Install scDRS
-Nextflow will install it.
+pipeline will install it.
 If there is a problem, check [their page](https://pypi.org/project/scdrs/).
-### step 2: Install bcftools
+### step 2: Install the bcftools
-Nextflow will install it.
+pipeline will install it.
 If there is a problem, check [here](https://samtools.github.io/bcftools/howtos/install.html).
 ### step 3: Install MAGMA
 This installation must be done manually.